ossu/computer-science/README.md

 ## Intro CS

-Use this course to figure out if Computer Science is right for you.
+Use these courses to figure out if Computer Science is right for you.
-Only proceed in the curriculum if it really excites you.
+Only proceed in the curriculum if they really excite you.

 **Topics covered**:
+cardinality;
 imperative programming;
 procedural programming;
 C;